xytis/GURPS/Campaigns/Ravnica/03_2_wyn_zumro_and_gruul.md

 --"Since you asked me for shelter and a safe haven for your friend, I see only fair you would do something about my forest."

+Wyn stays silent for a moment.

+--"Also, what kind of trouble your friend has gotten himself into?"